 3. Skillset and Professional Training

-When comparing the roles of an executive assistant vs personal assistant, the required skills often differ based on job expectations.
+When comparing the roles of an executive assistant vs. a personal assistant, the required skills often differ based on job expectations.

-Hire executive assistant frequently possess advanced education, business knowledge, and training in administrative tools like CRMs or software such as Microsoft Office Suite.
+The executive assistants who are hired frequently possess advanced education, business knowledge, and training in administrative tools like CRMs or software such as Microsoft Office Suite.

 These skills help them manage complex projects and contribute to workplace productivity.